 Indicating the source by an organization

 Last name of the author, initials or the name., Year of publication.
 Title of the book.
-Place of publication: Publisher.
-Page number.
-Available at: address of the web-page [date of access 10 April 2020].
+Place of publication: Publisher, Page number.
+[Online] Available at: address of the web-page [ Accessed 10 April 2020].